What is your job like?

 What do you enjoy about working in manufacturing?

 It’s wonderful to make a product that you can then see in real life.
 Whether it’s a street lamp or a car, I can trace that back to the metal products that went into it.
 I get to visit my customers and see how our products benefit that organisation.

 How did you get into manufacturing?

-What advice would you have for women thinking of a career in manufacturing?
+What advice would you have for a woman considering manufacturing as a career?

 It can be exceptionally rewarding.
 Being a woman can actually give you an opportunity to stand out.
 Often women can have more interpersonal skills and more empathy in certain situations, which can be an advantage to organisations, especially in leadership positions.